tap, an imprint and an homage

 who find themselves as failed men, deluded and reshaped.

-who lean closer, pretending not to weaken at the sight of her typing hands
+who lean closer, trying not to weaken at the sight of her typing hands

 who whisper ballads, two-part soliloquies of ecstasy through hours lived and slept.